vikman90/ip-update/README.md

 # IP updating service for NoIP

-This project is a simple daemon script to auto-update the host IP address in NoIP.
+This project is a simple script to auto-update the host IP address in NoIP.

+It synchronizes periodically to keep your IP updated.

 ## Installation